• Skip to primary navigation

 A slice of 13x18 strawberry sheet cake on a serving plate.

-Made from scratch with real strawberries.
+Made with real strawberries.
 I created this recipe by adjusting my white cake base and adding cooked strawberry puree for concentrated, natural strawberry flavor.
 No boxed cake mix, no strawberry gelatin!

 Why strawberry puree?
 Cooking down fresh strawberries removes excess liquid and creates a concentrated paste with intense flavor.
 Think of it like vanilla extract - while it doesn't taste great on its own, it adds fantastic flavor to the finished cake.